Motown hopes food will spur rebirth, growth

 Amanda Sadlier, who lives a short drive from the Midtown site of the planned Whole Foods, intends to splurge on the occasional item when it opens.

-She said the store would give a needed boost to this neighbourhood of extremes, punctuated by a modern medical centre a few blocks from the ruins of the Brewster-Douglass housing project where the families of Motown Records singers Diana Ross and Smokey Robinson once lived.
+She said the store would give a needed boost to this neighborhood of extremes, punctuated by a modern medical center a few blocks from the ruins of the Brewster-Douglass housing project where the families of Motown Records singers Diana Ross and Smokey Robinson once lived.

 “It’s somebody saying, ‘We’re going to go for it’,” said Sadlier, 27, who has five young children.